Artlyne/python-project-lvl4/README.md

 ## Task Manager
-Task Manager is a task management system similar to http://www.redmine.org/.
+Task Manager is a task management system.
 It allows you to set tasks, assign performers and change their statuses.
 Registration and authentication are required to work with the system.

 https://artlyne-task-manager.herokuapp.com/